xerial/silk/index.md

 * [Silk Data Model](model.html)

 **Silk Weaver** is an open-source DBMS for Silk data, written in Scala.
-Silk Weaver is designed to process massive amount of data sets using multi-core CPUs in cluster machines.
+Silk Weaver is designed to process massive amount of data using multi-core CPUs in cluster machines.
 Once mapping to Silk is established, your data becomes ready for parallel and distributed computing.

 * [Silk Weaver Overview](weaver.html)